Neverland3124/Neverland3124/README.md

 ## I'm a Student, Developer, and Game Lover

 - 🔭 I'm a student in University of Toronto Scarborough
-- 🌱 I’m currently learning C, SQL, HTML, CSS, Javascript, Python
+- 🌱 I’m currently learning Cyper Security and Game Engine
-- ✨ I had learned C, Java, Python...
+- ✨ I had learned C, Java, Python, SQL, HTML, CSS, Javascript, NodeJs, React, Docker, Jira ...
 - 🚀 I am responsible and hardworking
 - 👯 I’m looking to participate more in class and learn more knowledge
-- 🥅 2022 Goals: find a coop work!
+- 🥅 2022-2023 Goals: find a coop work!
-- ⚡ About myself: I like to play APEX, The Witcher 3, Hearthstone...
+- ⚡ About myself: I like to play APEX, The Witcher 3, Hearthstone, God of War...

 ## Connect with me: